PatrickMar0/WhatToDo/README.md

 We do have a login page, however, due to the nature of how firebase authentication works it requires a SHA key, for most apps when you release them you get a SHA key for the release version.
 However, since our app is not in release and just in development it uses developer SHA keys, these are unique to each development environment.
 Because of this in order to use authentication inside of our app, we must add the SHA key of people who want to authenticate while using the development version of the app.

-Please Send Chase, preferably on slakc, your SHA-1 key, and he will add it to the project so that you can authenticate on the app.
+Please Send Patrick, preferably on slakc, your SHA-1 key, and he will add it to the project so that you can authenticate on the app.